Required Documents for HOF Aadhaar Address Change

 Step 5: Your HoF will receive an SMS with a link to provide their consent.
 They must click this link and approve your request within 30 days.

-After you submit your application and pay the fee (typically Rs 50 as of 2026), a Service Request Number (SRN) will be generated.
+After you submit your application and pay the fee (typically Rs 50), a Service Request Number (SRN) will be generated.
 This SRN is crucial for tracking your application status.
 Simultaneously, your HoF will receive an SMS notification to their registered mobile number with a link to provide their consent.
 It’s imperative that the HoF acts on this within the stipulated 30-day period.
-If they miss this deadline, your application will be rejected, and you’ll need to start over.
+If they miss this deadline, your application will be rejected, and you will need to restart the process.

 Quick Context: What is an SRN?